SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/README.md

 # Models

-Vision Mamba architectures for 10-year CN to MCI/AD conversion prediction.
+Vision Mamba models for 10-year CN to MCI/AD conversion prediction.
 All notebooks read the caches produced by `Data Processing/`.

 **Cohort**: 200 subjects, 120 / 40 / 40 stratified split.